tadejm/primes-multiplication-table/README.md

-# Prime number multiplication table
+# Prime numbers multiplication table

 CLI for rendering a multiplication table created from prime numbers.